anijs/anijs.wiki.repository/Custom-Events-Listening.md

 Custom Events Listening
 ============================================
-This feature it's available in [v0.3.0](https://github.com/anijs/anijs/tree/v0.3.0)

-The documentation is not completely ready yet :(

-AniJS permite ejecutar las animaciones a partir de eventos personalizados.
-Usted puede crear sus propios eventos y subscribir las animaciones a los mismos.
+AniJS allows to execute the animations using customized events as a trigger.
+You can create your own events and attach the animations to them.

-You can see a [Codepen Example](http://codepen.io/darielnoel/pen/KzsFn?editors=001) after read bellow.
+You can see a [Codepen Example](http://codepen.io/darielnoel/pen/KzsFn?editors=001)you must read bellow first.

-#####Ventajas
+#####Advantages

 - Cross-browser events.
 - Integrate touch gestures.